+The Rose Window is a not-for-profit company created to support a unique set of stained glass window/panels.
 This stunning set of Zodiac stained glass panels is the original creation of Dr. Douglas Baker, the astrologer’s teacher, in the late 1960s.
-After requesting ideas of several artists he chose one set of designs and a famous stained glass studio in London created them.
-In Dr. Baker’s own words: “(this) set of stained glass windows, which are built of the same glass that is used in Westminster Abbey, has certain colors and these colors are related to the particular signs of the Zodiac.
-These colors are blended with the Rays and they will tend to produce color conditions in meditation rooms which will simulate as it were, the attraction of certain devas…”
+After requesting ideas of several artists he chose one set of designs.
+They were created by a famous, stained glass fabricator in London which also created windows for many of the cathedrals in Europe.
+This set of stained glass windows are built of the same old and irreplaceable glass that is used in Westminster Abbey.
+The design incorporates the specific Ray (Esoteric Psychology) colors related to the particular signs of the Zodiac.

-He believed that when the windows came together, they created a mandala – a mandala which incorporated everything in the Universe since indeed they incorporate all 7 Rays and all Signs and Planets of the Zodiac.
+Dr. Baker believed that when the windows came together, they created a mandala – a mandala which incorporated everything in the Universe since indeed they incorporate all Seven Rays and all Signs and Planets of the Zodiac.

-Besides incorporating Ray and Sign colors and the LifeForms typically associated with each Sign, these panels also show the exoteric (traditional) planetary rulers and the Esoteric planetary rulers.
+Besides incorporating Ray and Sign colors and the Archetypes typically associated with each Sign, these panels also show both the exoteric (traditional) planetary rulers and the Esoteric planetary rulers.
 They are truly unique in the world.